phax/peppol-commons/README.md

 # News and noteworthy

+* v9.1.2 - 2023-12-06
+    * Added new submodule `peppol-mlr`.
+It contains data structures to read and write Peppol Message Level Response messages.
 * v9.1.1 - 2023-11-22
     * Added the "peppol-directory-businesscard" to the known submodules in the BOM part of pom.xml
     * Updated to OpenPeppol eDEC Code Lists v8.7